meadowdata/meadowrun/docs/reference/aws_resources.md

-# AWS resources created by meadowrun
+# AWS resources created by Meadowrun

 This page lists all AWS resources created by using meadowrun or running `meadowrun-manage-ec2 install`.
 All of these resources can be deleted automatically by